 - Maximum group size clearly stated

-- Flexible cancellation/weather policy
+- Flexible cancellation and weather policy

 - Guide's name and background shared